Ryan Connolly (presenter)

-Ryan Connolly (born February 25, 1982) is YouTuber that hosts the web show Film Riot.
+Ryan Connolly (born February 25, 1982) is YouTuber who hosts the web show Film Riot.
+He is known for Ballistic (2018), Proximity (2013) and Tell (2012).

 Early life

 Connolly attended the technical school Full Sail University.

 Film Riot

-The first episode was released on May 27, 2009.
+The first episode was released on May 27, 2009, and the show quickly gained popularity among amateur and professional filmmakers.
 As of July 2020, the Film Riot YouTube channel has over 1.6 million subscribers.
-The show has seen a steady decline in viewership and engagement since 2015.